Rugrats Logo

 Rugrats Emblem

-The name of the animated series is written very poorly – as if it was done by a child.
+The name of the animated series is written very poorly, as if by a child.
 The letters jump: some hang over the line, while others go down.
 The jagged strokes and trembling lines only support the theory that the logo is stylized as a child’s drawing, or rather an appliqué, as can be seen from the 3D design.
 Lowercase and uppercase characters are mixed.
-Both “R” and “G” are in upper case, “u,” “a,” and “t” are in lower case.
+Both “R” and “G” are in uppercase; “u,” “a,” and “t” are lowercase.
 “S” generally has an indefinite shape: it looks like an arc with twisted spirals at the ends.

 Rugrats Symbol